Skip navigation

 Outlook (Prognosis)

 Heartburn and other symptoms should improve after surgery.
-Some people still need to take drugs for heartburn after surgery.
+Some people still need to take medicines for heartburn after surgery.

 You may need another surgery in the future if you develop new reflux symptoms or swallowing problems.
-This may happen if the stomach was wrapped around the esophagus too tightly, the wrap loosens, or a new hiatal hernia develops.
+This may happen if your stomach was wrapped around your esophagus too tightly, the wrap loosens, or a new hiatal hernia develops.

 Alternative Names